HoraceAndTheSpider/UAGS/README.md

 # *** NOTE: THIS SCRAPER PROJECT IS NO LONGER IN DEVELOPMENT ***

-I have decided to close down development of this project, as it has now been supeseded by the vastly superior SkyScraper project by Lad Muldjord.
+I have decided to close down development of this project, as it has now been supeseded by the vastly superior SkyScraper project by Lars Muldjord.

 You can find details of his project here: https://github.com/muldjord/skyscraper